ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 ### Signing Scheme

-The term "signing scheme" is used to refer to the system that includes end-end process of establishing signing attesation key material in the entity, signing the EAT, and verifying it.
+The term "signing scheme" is used to refer to the system that includes end-end process of establishing signing attestation key material in the entity, signing the EAT, and verifying it.
 This might involve key IDs and X.509 certificate chains or something similar but different.
 The term "signing algorithm" refers just to the algorithm ID in the COSE